ANUSRI-GS/VSDSquadron-Mini-Internship/README.md

 ![code](https://github.com/ANUSRI-GS/VSDSquadron-Mini-Internship/assets/160397977/ac1bd248-68cc-414f-bb88-98869a2bbba3)

-Step 3:Compile and run the C code using RISC-V Simulator:
+Step 3: Compile and run the C code using RISC-V Simulator:
 * By using the command line

       cat sum_one_to_n.c